pooch16/pooch16/README.md

 - 👋 Hi, I’m Pooja A
-- 👀 I’m interested in analysis
+- 👀 I’m interested in AI and datascience
 - 🌱 I’m currently learning python , machine learning and data analytics
 - 📫 You can reach me through poojaashokkumar1606@gmail.com